Edinburgh in 2 Days: everything you need to know

 Once you finish your tour of the gardens, just off to the side you'll find the National Gallery of Scotland.

-You can access the exhibitions for free and enjoy world-renowned works that, even if you are not an art lover, you will easily recognize.
-The works of El Greco, Van Gogh, Velázquez, Rembrandt and Rubens, among other great masters, can be found here.
+You can access the exhibits for free and enjoy world-renowned works that, even if you're not an art aficionado, you'll easily recognize.
+Works by El Greco, Van Gogh, Velázquez, Rembrandt or Rubens, among other great masters, can be found here.

 From this point, we will move a little away from the center to visit Dean Village.
-This village is a very charming place that is worth including in your itinerary, as it is located next to the river and it really looks like something out of a medieval tale.
+This village is a charming place worth including in your itinerary, as it is located next to the river and looks like something out of a medieval fairy tale.

 You will enjoy a landscape of stone houses and bridges, surrounded by greenery, just ten minutes walk from the National Gallery of Scotland.
 What do you think?